 You are required to upload a copy of your most recent résumé or curriculum vitae as part of your application.

-a.
-Why do you seek a career in counseling psychology?
+Why do you want to pursue a career in counseling psychology?

 Submit three letters of recommendation.
 Be sure to request them well in advance of the deadline.
 Read detailed instructions.